thanasdinaku/legal.albpetrol/replit.md

 ✓ **Role-Based Data Access**: Administrators maintain full CRUD access while regular users have view-only access to others' records
 ✓ **Export Functionality for All Users**: Updated export routes from admin-only to authenticated users for Excel and CSV downloads
 ✓ **View Button Addition**: Added View button in Actions column for all users to view detailed case information in read-only modal
+✓ **Delete Permission Restriction**: Removed delete functionality for regular users; only administrators can now delete data entries

-The application now provides complete legal case management with private authentication, seamless logout-login flow, admin-controlled user creation, Excel and CSV export capabilities for all users, proper role-based permissions with view access for everyone, and streamlined Albanian-language interface.
+The application now provides complete legal case management with private authentication, seamless logout-login flow, admin-controlled user creation, Excel and CSV export capabilities for all users, proper role-based permissions with administrator-only deletion rights, and streamlined Albanian-language interface.

 # User Preferences